oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16010_size/50_mm_id_80_mm_od_10_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16010 Size 50 mm Id 80 mm Od 10 mm Depth
+# Hardware Bearing 16000 Series 16010 Size 50 mm ID 80 mm OD 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base